 Chairman of the Symposium, Winter Arrhythmia School

-Anna: Many patients are apprehensive about enrolling in clinical trials, including myself.
+Anna: Many patients are apprehensive about enrolling in clinical trials, including me.
 Why do you think that this prevails despite all the benefits and medical advancements clinical studies have provided?

 Anna: Now, you’ve noted that many cardiac patients have symptoms that are difficult to catch.
 Are there some common things you’ve noticed in these patients when they enroll in a clinical trial?

-Anna: Over the past 20 years, what medical changes have you seen with regards to cardiology practices as a result of the clinical trials you’ve conducted?
+Anna: Over the past 20 years, what medical changes have you seen with regard to cardiology practices as a result of the clinical trials you’ve conducted?

 Anna: Let’s discuss one of the trials you’ve conducted in more detail.
 In the metoprolol prophylaxis study, results from another study (BLOS) were used.
 Were participants aware that data from one study could benefit another study?